INFERLab/12740/_posts/2019-07-15-get-started.md

 Each project team will get the following items.

 - Raspberry Pi 4 Ultimate Kit from CanaKit
+- Smart Home Sensor Kit

+Accessories:
 - DisplayPort to HDMI Adaptor
-- Smart Home Sensor Kit

 ## Step 0: Open your Raspberry Pi (RPI) 4 Kit